bcc-code/bcc-membership-docs/webhooks.md

 * 202
 * 204

 To send a negative acknowledgement for the message, return any other status code.
-If you send a negative acknowledgement or the acknowledgement deadline expires, Pub/Sub resends the message.
+If you send a negative acknowledgement or the acknowledgement deadline expires, Members Webhooks resends the message.
 You can't modify the acknowledgement deadline of individual messages that you receive from push subscriptions.

 ### Signing key